Meaning and Ownership

 2. I will then ask her to use descriptive words about each cat such as that cat is fat and that one is black.

 3. As the Chrissy gives me examples of each cat, I will show her that she can also use the dictionary or the thesaurus to look up more descriptive words

-4. I will ask her to write down her first choice of word and let her choose between using the thesaurus or the dictionary to help her find other words to replace dull descriptive such as fat with other words like plump.
+4. I will ask her to write down her first choice of word and use let her choose between using the thesaurus or the dictionary to help her find other words to replace boring descriptive such as fat with other words like plump.

 5. Chrissy will make a list of descriptive and pizazz words for each cat she sees in the picture.

 When the activity is finished, Chrissy will be asked to write me a story about at least two of the cats she sees in the picture.
 Chrissy will be encouraged to write some of the new words that she found as well as others throughout the story to make her writing more interesting and fun.
 She will be asked to circle each pizazz and descriptive word she uses in order for me to see that she understands what I was asking her to do as well as to be sure that she knows and remembers to use these kinds of words in her writing